FilipLangiewicz/WB_projekt/documentation/KM2/ideas.md

 maybe some interesting source: [False Negative Elimination](https://arxiv.org/pdf/2308.04380)

+A different approach would be to leverage the labels in a triplet loss, such that neighbour tile could be taken from the same class as the anchor, meanwhile the distand could be taken from the different class.

 ### Self-supervised representation learning
 The main goal of this method would be to train model with different objective.
 The objective would be to compare the model outputs from differently augumented image.